NeoNova111/Portfolio/README.md

 # Portfolio
 ----------
+Hey, my name is Carlo,
-Welcome to my game development/ programming portfolio!
+and welcome to my game development/ programming portfolio!
-My name is Carlo and I am an aspiring game developer currently studying "Animation & Game" at "Darmstadt University of Applied Sciences" in Dieburg.
+I am an aspiring game developer currently studying "Animation & Game" at "Darmstadt University of Applied Sciences" in Dieburg.
-As of the 2nd of March 2022 I just finished my 5. semester.
+As of the 2nd of March 2022 I just finished my 5. semester of studying.

 This repository shows off the projects I worked on as a game designer and programmer during my studies.
 They should give you a good overview over my skills and progress as a game developer/ programmer.
 ----------